 Come out to Wilmar Fire Station and get a great breakfast while supporting those volunteer firefighters that lost their homes while trying to save others, PANCAKE BREAKFAST Sunday March 25th, from 8 am - 11:30 am3825 Bodega Avenue, Petaluma.

 In the Early hours of this morning December 8th 2017 Wilmar was dispatched to the Thomas Fire in Ventura County.
 They met up with a strike team around 03:00 made up of Wilmar, Graton, Cloverdale, Camp Parks and Oakland, with a strike team leader out of Napa.
 All are type 3 engines.
 Our 9471 cr...

-Firefighters responded to medical emergency in the 4700 block of Bodega Avenue.
+Firefighters responded to a vegetation fire in the 500 block of West Grant Street.

-Firefighters responded to a medical emergency in the 00 block of Thompson Lane.
+Firefighters responded to a carbon monoxide alarm in the 500 block of Lohrman Lane.

-Firefighters responded to a medical emergency in the 900 block of San Antonio Road.
+Firefighters responded to a medical emergency in the 400 block of Petersen Lane.

 The following has been released and is Chapter 13A of the Sonoma County Fire Code relating to Hazardous Vegetation and Combustible Materials Ordinance, Please click on the undelined link to read the full details

 Wilmar Fire began a Fire Explorer Program in the year 2000, which has been a huge success to this day.
 High School students interested in the fire service are given a “hands-on” approach to all the different duties and responsibilities of a Firefighter.
 Many of our Explorer’s go on to become Volunteer Firefighters for Wilmar, and some eventually end up with paid career jobs in the fire service!

 Our latest newsletter